cryvate/project-euler/README.md

 Documentation
 =============

-Every problem has an associated *strategy string*, however at this time, these are not collated in any way.
-Neither is the documentation int he library
+Every problem has an associated *strategy* explaining how the solution was reached, however at this time, these are not collated in any way.